 As technology becomes a more important part of our lives, the demand for qualified software developers has continued to increase.

 Software engineers are responsible for building and maintaining all of the software we use every day, from productivity tools to web browsers.
-Software developers are in-demand all across the world, as more companies start to embrace the power of technology.
+Software developers are in demand all across the world, as more fields of business continue to rely more heavily on technology.
 As a result, software engineers earn an impressive salary and have strong job prospects.

-How do you become a software engineer?
-In this guide, we’re going to answer that question.
-We’ll give you all the information you need to decide whether a career as a software engineer is for you.
+In this guide, we’re going to cover how to become a software engineer.
+We’ll give you all the information you need to decide whether this career is right for you.
 Then, we’ll give you access to helpful resources on salaries for software engineers, training programs, and guidance on how to start your career in this exciting field.

 Software engineers create, maintain, and manage software applications.
 They’re responsible for creating a functional application that meets the requirements set out by a client or company, while also considering the hardware and software environment the software will reside in.

-A software engineer will analyze the needs of an organization, then design, test, and maintain the software in order to meet those needs.
-Software engineers will also write documentation to keep track of internal code, and work with other members of a development team to ensure an application meets all the requirements.
+In addition, a software engineer will often be tasked with analyzing the needs of an organization, then design, test, and maintain the software in order to meet those needs.
+Software engineers will also write documentation to keep track of internal code and work with other members of a development team to ensure an application meets all the requirements.

 Software Engineer Job Outlook